OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     // This code creates Cik from scratch.
 For now, OED will always do this on any change.

+    // need a database conn object.
-    // Get the vertices associated with the sources (meters) and destinations (units) that can be displayed. sources = all rows in the database table units that have type_of_unit of meter and displayable != none destinations = all rows in the database table units that have type_of_unit of unit and displayable != none
+    // Get the vertices associated with the sources (meters) and destinations (units) that can be displayed to some user. sources = Unit.getVisibleMeter(Displayabletype.admin, conn)
+    destinations = Unit.getVisibleUnitOrSuffix(Displayable.type.admin, conn)
     // Size of each of these.
     integer numSources = size of sources
     integer numDestinations = size of destinations
     // Create an array to hold the values.
 Each entry will have double slope, double intercept and string suffix. c = new array[numSources, numDestinations]
-    // Loop over all the rows/sources
-    // The row index in Cik.
+    // Set the row index in Cik.
 Start with first one and increase each loop iteration. integer row = 0
     for each sources S {
-      // Store the row index in the units table entry modify database entry where id = S so unit_index is row
+      // Store the row index in the units table entry S.unitIndex = row
+      S.update(conn)
+      // Next source means next row
+      row++
+    }
-      // The column index in Cik.
-Start at first one for each row. integer column = 0
+    // Set the column index in Cik.
+Start at first one and increase each loop iteration. integer column = 0
     // Loop over all columns/destinations
-      // What follows assumes that each time you iterate over sources destinations, the items are visited
-      // in the same order.
-If not, the code needs to assign column indexes or control order so same on each iteration. for each destination D {
+    for each destination D {
-        // Store the column index in the units table entry.
-Note this operation is repeated each time through the
+      // Store the column index in the units table entry D.unitIndex = column
-        // loop and recalculates the same value. modify database entry where id = D so unit_index is column
+      D.update(conn)
+      // Next destination means next column
+      column++
+    }
+    // Loop over all the rows/sources
+    for each sources S {
+      for each destination D {
         // The exact details of this depends on the package used
         // Use the graph to determine the shortest path from vertex S to vertex D.
         // If the graph can return all paths from a given source then the D loop would likely change.